 One dose of this may not be enough to lower the pH of your stomach sufficiently to relieve your heartburn.
 You may need to repeat with additional glasses until you are successful.
 Repeat every 5 minutes until your heartburn is gone.

-Drink Lemon Juice to Increase Your Stomach Acid
+6. Drink Lemon Juice ti Increase the Acidity of Your Stomach Acid

 Lemon juice is even more acidic than Apple Cider Vinegar with a pH of 2.3.
 Choose to either use ACV or lemon juice – don’t do both.
 Lemon juice will lower your stomach’s pH level in the same manner as Apple Cider Vinegar but as with ACV it may take more than one dose to get the desired results.